Diego Hernandez (politician): Biography

 Hernandez graduated from Reynolds High School in Troutdale, and graduated with a bachelor's degree from the University of Oregon and with a master's degree from Portland State University.
 He became a teacher and was elected to the Reynolds School District Board in 2012, becoming its first Hispanic member, on which he still serves despite being elected to the House.
 Hernandez was appointed to the Oregon Commission on Hispanic Affairs in 2014.

 Hernandez was elected to the House in 2016 to succeed the retiring Jessica Vega Pederson, defeating Independent Party of Oregon candidate Michael Langley with 67% of the vote.

-Hernandez was accused of sexual harassment by seven women and has been asked to resign.
-After facing an investigation by Legislation, he was set to face a vote on expulsion.
-He announced his resignation on February 22, 2021, before the vote could take place, though he remained in office until his resignation became effective on March 15, 2021.
+In 2020 Hernandez was accused of sexual harassment by seven women, prompting calls for his resignation from then House Speaker Tina Kotek and other Democrats.
+On May 4, 2020 the interim House Conduct Committee required Hernandez to provide 24-hours’ notice before entering the Capitol and ordered no contact with his accusers.
+Facing the possibility of being the first legislator ever expelled from the Oregon House, Hernandez announced his resignation on February 22, 2021, which took effect on March 15, 2021.